saibalmars/GraphRicciCurvature/README.md

 pip3 install [--user] GraphRicciCurvature
 ```

-- From version 0.4.0, in order to support larger graph, we switch to NetworKit's pairwise bidirectional dijkstra algorithm for density distribution (NetworKit>6.0 is required).
+- From version 0.4.0, NetworKit is required for density distribution (NetworKit>=6.1 is required).
 If the installation of NetworKit failed, please refer to [NetworKit' Installation instructions](https://github.com/networkit/networkit#installation-instructions).
 In most of the cast build this package from source is recommended.

 ## Getting Started